Home

 Gigging is one of Missouri's oldest river traditions: a bright-lit johnboat drifting a clear Ozark stream on a cold night, a long multi-pronged gig poised over the gravel.
 The state's nongame fish gigging season runs September 15, 2026 through February 15, 2027, with legal hours of sunrise to midnight.
 This guide lays out the 2026–27 dates, the daily and possession limits, exactly which fish you can and cannot gig, and the permits and rules that keep a night on the water legal.

-Part of our full Missouri hunting seasons guide — see also deer, turkey, duck, squirrel, and rabbit seasons.
+Part of our full Missouri hunting seasons guide — see also deer, turkey, duck, teal, squirrel, and rabbit seasons.

 • Season Dates